-En español l The health care law gives people with low incomes new options for getting health coverage.
+En español l The health care law gives people with limited income new options for getting health coverage.
 It does this in two ways.
 It gives states the option to expand Medicaid to more people.
-It also makes financial help available to people with limited incomes who buy health insurance through the Health Insurance Marketplace.
+It also makes financial help available to people with limited income who buy health insurance through the Health Insurance Marketplace.

-- Medicaid is the joint state and federal government program that pays the health care costs for many people with limited incomes.
+- Medicaid is the joint state and federal government program that pays the health care costs for many people with limited income.

-- Before the health care law, millions of uninsured 50- to 64-year-old Americans, as well as many younger people, were not eligible for Medicaid, no matter how low their incomes.
+- Before the health care law, millions of uninsured 50- to 64-year-old Americans, as well as many younger people, were not eligible for Medicaid, no matter how low their income.

-- Your state has the option in 2014 to make Medicaid available to more people.
+- Your state has the option to make Medicaid available to more people.
 Your state can also decide not to make this change.

-If your state does make this change, Medicaid will pay most of your health care costs if you:
+If your state decides to make this change, Medicaid will pay most of your health care costs, if you:

-- Are single and earn less than about $15,500, or are part of a couple that earns less than about $21,000.
-These figures, based on the 2012 federal poverty level, are subject to change.
+- Are single and earn less than $16,105, or are part of a couple that earns less than $21,707.
+These figures, based on the 2014 federal poverty level, are subject to change

 Helps pay for insurance

-- If you need insurance because your employer doesn’t make it available, you are self-employed or not working, or you have been denied coverage, you can shop in the marketplace in your state.
+- If you need insurance because your employer doesn’t make it available, you are self-employed or not working, or you have been denied coverage, you can shop in the Health Insurance Marketplace in your state.